TYDev01/Community-Grant-DAO/README.md

 - `vote`: vote yes/no once per proposal within the voting window.
 - `execute`: after voting ends, transfers STX to the recipient if yes > no.
 - Read-only helpers: `get-proposal-data`, `get-proposal-count`, `has-voted`.
-- Governance: `set-governance-token` (first caller becomes owner and can update the token later).

 ## Setup